ALEKS Math Placement, Preparation & Learning

 If you do not have a math placement, or if you want to challenge your placement, you should take the ALEKS PPL assessment.
 Most students skip at least one math class using ALEKS.

 ALEKS Assessments & Learning Modules

-After the first assessment, you can access the learning modules through the ALEKS Pie: a representation of your math knowledge that is generated based on your assessment.
-Learn and study as much as you can before you take the next assessment.
+After the first assessment, you can use the learning modules to learn and study as much as you can/need before your next assessment.

 Get Started: Recommended Steps

 - Log into your eWeber portal and click the “ALEKS Access” tile.

 Follow the prompts to enroll in ALEKS.
 If you have previously enrolled in ALEKS email email@example.com for additional instructions.